Volkswagen Chattanooga Assembly Plant: Background

 and potentially reduce vulnerability to extended supply chain issues.
 At its outset, Chattanooga Assembly manufactured 85% of the Passat's content, and about 85% of the content of the North American Passat comes from North American Free Trade Agreement (NAFTA) countries.
 The company initially had plans for an expansion that would increase capacity to 592,000 vehicles a year.
 Labor costs at the Tennessee plant, including wages and benefits, have been estimated to average $27 an hour, below those of Ford, GM, Chrysler, and some foreign automakers.
 As of late 2012, cars manufactured at the Chattanooga Assembly Plant have been exported to Mexico, Canada, South Korea, and the Middle East.

 The Chattanooga plant opened 23 years after the closing of the Westmoreland Assembly Plant near New Stanton, Pennsylvania, in 1988.
 The Westmoreland plant, which began operation in 1978, had been characterized by labor unrest and suffered from poor networking between Westmoreland and Volkswagen headquarters in then-West Germany.

 Site

 The entire facility includes approximately 45 acre, and is constructed on a 1,400 acre parcel of the 6,000 acre Enterprise South Industrial Park in eastern Chattanooga.

 The industrial park comprises land that was once an ammunition plant known as the Volunteer Army Ammunition Plant (VAAP), which manufactured up to 30,000,000 lb of TNT (trinitrotoluene) per month during World War II, the Korean War, and the Vietnam War.
-The Volkswagen facility is near a remaining storage area containing storage bunkers once used to store TNT.
-The site features nearby hiking, biking and walking trails, picnic areas, and overlooks, known as the Enterprise South Nature Park.
+The Volkswagen facility is near a remaining storage area containing bunkers that were once used to store TNT.
+The site features nearby hiking, biking, walking trails, picnic areas, and overlooks, known as the Enterprise South Nature Park.